StevenVentura/CrossChat/README.md

 # CrossChat
-World of Warcraft addon, "CrossChat", lets you send whispers to Horde (enemy) players.
+World of Warcraft addon, "CrossChat", lets you send whispers to Horde (enemy) or Alliance players.

 # USAGE:
 just target someone and type /cc